-The first scenario breaks down like this, there are some defects that literally cause an accident.
+The first scenario breaks down like this: there are some defects that literally cause an accident.
 This includes things like: tire blow outs, steering or suspension component failures, spontaneous airbag engagement, brake system failures, suspension geometry/center of gravity design flaws (resulting in rollovers), electrical system failures, and engine/drive-train abnormalities.

 Defective ignition switch

-Imagine someone is driving their Chevy Cobalt down the road, when the defective ignition switch issue causes a car that’s traveling at 70 mph to suddenly turn off.
+Imagine someone is driving their Chevy Cobalt down the road, when the defective ignition switch issue causes a car that's traveling at 70 mph to suddenly turn off.
 Consequently, in an instant, the anti-lock brakes are disengaged, the power steering ceases to function, and the airbags are turned off.
-The driver is put in a position to quickly react, identify the problem, and know they have to pull the car over safely, put it in park, and then restart there car.
-This would be a perfect example of how an electrical system failure (technically a mechanical problem that causes the electrical system to turn off) results in a loss of control and disengages the car’s basic safety features.
+The driver is put in a position to quickly react, identify the problem, and know they have to pull the car over safely, put it in park, and then restart their car.
+This would be a perfect example of how an electrical system failure (technically speaking, a mechanical problem that causes the electrical system to turn off) results in a loss of control and disengages the car's basic safety features.

 Tire blow out and rollover